SCSModdingGuide/mappingguide/docs/tutorials/1_setup.md

-# Tutorial 1 -- Basic Editor Setup
+# Tutorial 1 --- Basic Editor Setup

+This tutorial will help you set up your game correctly for using the map editor.

-## 0 -- Game Folders
+### Game Folders

 This guide will refer to two folders used by ETS2/ATS.
 We'll be calling them the **user** folder and the **executable** folder.